 - You will first need to fill out and turn in an application.
 After that, you will schedule an interview with the clinic director to go over your application and to make sure you understand what the requirements are to become a Client Advocate.
 The director will answer any questions you may have regarding the ministry.
 If after that interview you both are in agreement regarding volunteering at Birth Choice, you will attend the next crisis counseling training seminar.

-- The training sessions take place at our clinic two to three times a year – in February, May, and/or October.
-Training consists of eight seminar sessions occuring on Tuesday/Thursday evenings from 6:00 – 9:00 p.m. (a total of about 25 hours), followed by additional video training, policy and procedure information, and observations of several actual client support sessions.
+- The training sessions take place at our Jackson and Gibson County clinics two to three times a year – in February, May, and/or October.
+Training consists of eight seminar sessions occurring on Tuesday/Thursday evenings from 6:00 – 9:00 p.m. (a total of about 25 hours), followed by additional video training, policy and procedure information, and observations of several actual client support sessions.

 - As a trained client advocate, you would volunteer one 3 to 4 hour shift each week (morning, afternoon, or evening).